matthewarcus/dlink/README.md

 ...
 ```

-Output is written to stdout, one line per solution eg:
+Output is written to `stdout`, one line per solution eg:

 ```
 123456789abcaaa662221114a66822113344998888337c449b555537cc99bbb5777